MatProGo-dev/MatProInterface.go/README.md

 * [X] VectorConstraint
     * [X] AtVec()
 * [ ] Write changes to all AtVec() methods to output both elements AND errors (so we can detect out of length calls)
+* [ ] Investigate where logrus was used and plan around it.